whonikhilsethi/medimate-personalized-medical-recommendation-system/README.md

 Medimate is a full-stack web application built with Flask that leverages advanced AI algorithms to provide fast, accurate medical insights based on your symptoms.
 By analyzing your inputs, Medimate quickly matches them to a comprehensive database of medical information, offering potential diagnoses in real-time.
 This enables users to make informed decisions about their health and take timely action.
 Medimate also provides tailored recommendations, including treatment options, diet suggestions, and lifestyle tips, making healthcare accessible and personalized.

+Medimate has been trained using multiple machine learning models, but the disease prediction is performed using the Support Vector Classifier (SVC) due to its better performance and accuracy.

 Whether for minor discomfort or more serious concerns, Medimate empowers users to understand and manage their health effectively.

 ## Table of Contents 📚